Configuration-dependent precision in magnetometry and thermometry using multi-qubit quantum sensors: Results

 \section{Results}

-In this section, we present our results of our quantum sensing scheme for the estimation of the magnetic field $h$ and thermal bath temperature $T$.
-We discuss two cases: ferromagnetic Ising model ($J=1$) and the antiferromagnetic Ising model ($J=-1$).
-We perform exact diagonalization of the Hamiltonian $\hat{H}(h)$ to obtain its eigenvalues $E_n$ and eigenvectors $|\psi_n\rangle$ and then construct the thermal state where the populations are given by $p_n=e^{-\beta E_n/\mathcal{Z}}$.
-The derivative of the eigenvectors with respect to a parameter $\lambda$ are evaluated by taking the derivative the characteristic equation $\hat{H} |\psi_n\rangle = E_n |\psi_n\rangle$ and rearranging terms, arriving at
+In this section, we present the results of our quantum sensing scheme for the estimation of the magnetic field $h$ and thermal bath temperature $T$.
+We perform exact diagonalization of the Hamiltonian $\hat{H}(h)$ to obtain its eigenvalues $E_n$ and eigenvectors $|\psi_n\rangle$ and then construct the thermal state where the populations are given by $p_n=e^{-\beta E_n}/\mathcal{Z}$.
+The derivative of the eigenvectors with respect to a parameter $\theta$ are evaluated by taking the derivative the characteristic equation $\hat{H} |\psi_n\rangle = E_n |\psi_n\rangle$ and rearranging terms, arriving at